Block Plane Basics

 - Erase mill marks.
 Rely on the block plane to wipe out the wavy machine-milling marks on lumberyard stock, leaving it satin-smooth.
 After sawing out your parts, eliminate saw marks with a few passes of the block plane.

 - Bevel an edge.
 Turn to the block plane to bevel or chamfer edges, especially on short or narrow pieces.
-Just draw guidelines, as shown in picture (4), and plane to them.
+Just draw guidelines, as shown below, and plane to them.
 For best results, make several passes, angling the plane across the edge.
 Planing bevels or chamfers by hand often is almost as fast as machining them, considering setup time.
 And it's always quieter than routing them.

 - Plane to a line.
 When sawing a tapered part, many woodworkers like to cut slightly outside the layout line, then sand down to it.
 But, shaving down to the line with a block plane results in a nicer surface and a truer edge.